Link Building Basics

-Google’s ranking algorithms determine how the search engine prioritizes search results.
-While the exact way the algorithms work are a closely guarded secret, SEO practitioners do have an idea of what criteria it looks for.
-The quality and structure of the content is one, as well as the number of relevant keywords that appear on the webpage (to name a few).
+Google’s ranking algorithms determine how its search engine prioritizes search results.
+While the exact way the algorithms work is a closely guarded secret, SEO agencies have an idea of the criteria Google looks for, including content quality, content structure, and the number of relevant keywords that appear on the page.

-In addition to these on-page optimization techniques, one of the most reliable indicators to Google of a page’s quality is the number of links pointing to that page from other websites.
-These are called backlinks.
-Backlinks are a good gauge of page quality because, in principle, you can only earn that link if other site owners deem your content to be relevant to their visitors.
+In addition to on-page optimization techniques, one of the most reliable indicators of a page’s quality is the number of links pointing to that page from other websites, a.k.a. backlinks.
+Backlinks are based on the principle that you can only earn that link if other site owner believes your content is relevant to their visitors.

-Because the link building process was abused and manipulated with SEO techniques that tried to trick Google, in later updates, the emphasis was placed on the quality of those links as well.
+Once upon a time, the link building process was abused and manipulated using dishonest techniques that tried to trick Google.

-For an SEO link builder, the type and source of the link matter.
-Links given naturally from other high-quality websites or sources will carry greater weight than those from unmoderated blog comments.
-These high-quality, non-paid links are called editorial links, and getting them is the primary goal of link building services.
+When it comes to high-quality backlinks, the type and source of the link matter.
+A link given naturally from other authoritative websites will carry greater weight than those from, say, unmoderated blog post comments.

-There are many approaches available to SEO link builders, but the simplest one is manual outreach.
-It’s very basic in nature: get in touch with owners of relevant websites and ask them to link to your site!
-Of course, key to this is being able to give them an excellent reason to give you a backlink.
+There are many different link building strategies, the simplest being manual outreach.
+Manual link building is pretty straightforward: get in touch with owners of relevant websites and ask them to link to your target web page.
+Of course, you’ll need to give them an excellent reason to supply a backlink in the first place.

 Broken Link Building

-Broken links are links that point to a website or page that no longer exists.
-This occurs on the internet more often than you might think!
-It can happen if, for example, a supplement website points to a resource article that suddenly gets taken down.
-The website owner will, naturally, want to replace that broken link as soon as possible, and this is where the opportunity is.
+Broken links point to a website or page that no longer exists.
+Let’s say a website points to a resource article that suddenly gets taken down.
+The website owner will naturally want to replace that broken link with a working one as soon as possible — and this is where a link building opportunity lies.

-If you can pitch your own content as a suitable replacement for that broken link, then you’ve effectively created a backlink.
-You don’t even need to have a piece of content on-hand; sometimes, it’s worth the time and effort to craft a new piece of content just to replace that broken link.
+If you can offer your own content (such as a blog post) as a suitable replacement for that broken link, then you’ve effectively created a new backlink.
+Even if you don’t already have a suitable piece of existing content on hand, it can be worth the time and effort to craft high-quality content just to replace that broken link.

-Fixing a broken link is pretty straightforward, but the real challenge is in finding them in the first place.
-Because of Victorious’s programmatic approach to this tactic, we are able to scrape 100s of 1000s of domains each week, finding broken links, categorizing those domains by niche, and automatically following up with those websites at scale.
+The real challenge with broken link building is finding them.
+We’ve developed a programmatic approach to this problem: we’re able to scrape hundreds of thousands of domains each week to find broken links, categorize those domains by niche, and automatically follow up on opportunities at scale.

 Resource Link Building

 Resource link building is the process of pitching content to be included in relevant resource pages.
-A resource page is simply a page that has a list of specific topics that the website’s readers may find useful.
-The idea is for that page to become a go-to authority reference point for that topic, and the only way for owners to do that is to include as many relevant links as possible.
+A resource page is a page that has a list of specific topics that the website’s readers may find useful.
+The idea is for that page to become the go-to authority for that topic, and the only way for owners to do that is to build links from relevant websites.

-Resource page links are excellent for your own ranking because they can be high-authority sites with lots of credibility.
-They are helpful by nature, so people are much more likely to visit and revisit them.
+Resource page links are excellent for your own search rankings because they’re likely to be high-authority domains with lots of credibility to share.
+They’re helpful by nature, so people are much more likely to visit (and revisit) them.

-As with any backlink tactic, the challenge here is finding relevant resource pages.
-Some pages even have a link if you want to suggest a resource, making your efforts way easier.
-After that, it’s all about reaching out and convincing them to include your content as a resource.
+As with any link building tactic, the challenge is finding relevant sites.
+Some pages have a link to suggest a resource, which makes your efforts way easier.
+After that, it’s all about reaching out and convincing them to include your content.

-At Victorious, the approach we take to identify relevant resource pages at scale is the same approach we take to identify viable broken link opportunities in general.
-We simply change the filters within our proprietary tools, which, when tweaked, surface resource pages over other possible content types.
+The approach we take to identify relevant resource pages at scale is the same approach we take to identify viable broken link opportunities, with a few tweaks to the filters in our proprietary tools.

 Link Reclamation and Unlinked Mentions

-Link reclamation and unlinked mentions work very well together, as they are both optimization strategies that work with websites that have already linked or mentioned you in the past.
+Link reclamation and unlinked mentions work very well together because they’re link building strategies that work with websites that have already linked to you in the past.

-Link reclamation happens when websites who have linked to some of your content are no longer doing so.
-This can be due to several reasons, but it’s often because your content is no longer relevant to the article.
-It’s very similar to broken link building, and you can apply the same strategies here.
+Link reclamation happens when websites who have linked to some of your content in the past are no longer doing so.
+It’s often because your content is no longer relevant.
+A backlinking service typically applies the same strategies as broken link building here.

 Citation Link Building

-Citation link building includes any strategy you use to get your company mentioned online.
-In contrast to any other brand mention, citations deal with details of your business, such as name, address, and contact information.
+In contrast to other mentions, citations deal with details of your business, such as name, address, and contact information.

-The goal of citation link building is to rank high in local searches.
-That’s why this strategy is often used by local service providers like dentists or plumbers.
-Citations are essential for such businesses to rank high in Google Map searches.
+Citations are essential for local businesses to rank high in Google Map searches.
 When people are looking for a personal injury lawyer in a particular city, for example, that lawyer’s website should be one of the top places recommended.

 The easiest approach for citation link building is listing your company in relevant business directories.
-Compared to other link building strategies here, citations are generally inexpensive, sometimes costing just a few dollars per listing.
-You’re also almost guaranteed for a listing as long as you submit relevant business information.
-So, this is another of those opportunities that we do quickly at the beginning of your campaign.
+Compared to other link building strategies, citations are generally the least expensive.
+You’re pretty much guaranteed for a listing as long as you submit relevant business information.

-Of course, it’s never the right approach to list your company in every directory you see.
-Not all directories are created equal, so it’s important that your company is listed only in high-quality sites.
-Questionable directory listings can reflect poorly on your brand.
-Good signs to look out for include a large number of visitors and a moderated listing.
+But beware of listing your company in every directory you see.
+Not all directories are good directories; it’s important that your company is listed only in high-quality sites.
+Positive signs to look out for include a large number of visitors and a moderated listing.